ckclassrooms/final-project-proposal-los-sorcios/README.md

 2. A front end application to store in local buckets
 3. A back-end application to handle all the main functionalities like login, image upload and bucket selection

+# TechStack

+Our Techstack can be found [here](https://github.com/ckclassrooms/final-project-proposal-los-sorcios/doumentation)